Tag: dc

 Women’s Festival Spotlight – Maryam Zaringhalam

 Maryam Zaringhalam is a molecular biologist by training who now works in the world of science policy, advocacy, and communication.
-Her personal mission is to ensure that everyone—no matter who Read more
+Her personal mission is to ensure that everyone—no matter who they are—can benefit from and participate in the fruits of science.
+She is a Senior Producer for the science-inspired storytelling show The Story Collider, is… Read more

 -